 Dario Pegoretti recounts his first bike: “I sold it in maybe 1977 and now it has come back to me.
 I had to buy it back, it was part of my life.”
 Which pretty much sums up whats going on here.

-This machine sparkles and gleams as it goes down the road and attracts its fair share of compliments which is a nice bonus.
-Its earned the name “Bling” as a result.
+This machine sparkles and gleams as it goes down the road and attracts its fair share of compliments which is a nice bonus, earning the name “Bling” as a result.

 The craftsmen entrusted with the restoration have both done exceptional work and been fantastic to work with.
 If you are in the area and have something in mind for your ride, definitely have a chat.

 Of Campagnolo drivetrains it is said they wear in rather than wear out and this is proving to be the case.
 Changes have always been smooth but the effort at the levers is becoming less.
 It’s not Shimano levels of effort yet, however I can imagine that with more kilometres, it will continue to improve.
 The tires continue to impress and still seem to be fast, grippy and puncture resistant.
 I have them on the Defy as well now.

 - A brief history of time.